guildxyz/guild-sdk/README.md

 );

-// Get user's rank in a specific reward const response = await user.getRankInGuild(userId, guildId, guildPlatformId); // Returns an item of the leaderboard for the given reward
+// Get user's rank in a specific reward const response = await user.getRankInGuild(userId, guildId, guildPlatformId); // Returns the leaderboard position of a user for the given reward

 // Get all the points of a user across all relevant rewards const response = await user.getPoints(userId, signerFunction);